 Methods to Install a TV Mount Without Studs

 Anchors are the easiest and simplest way to install a TV wall mount without studs.
+The anchors prevent destroying the wall and limit screws from falling out of the holes in the wall.
 They help prevent screws from falling out of the drilled holes and damaging your wall.

 You need to: